Ok, ok, ok. Here it is.

 mobile cell phones working.

 Cami took us around to Bank of America (we could choose which bank we preferred, but with zero USA experience we went with the obvious), and then to AT&T for our phone plans.
-I’d selected AT&T based on research as any thing digital is my responsibility’555′ in it.
+I’d selected AT&T based on research as any thing digital is my responsibility2 We set up our numbers, and I furthered my true American status by selecting a number with ‘555’ in it.

 On Sunday Leslie took us out house hunting around the Montrose area.
 We saw maybe six houses and decided on one.
 Leslie went nuts for the next few days and by Friday we’d signed a lease.
 Leslie was real.